 They all drink, save Elaine, who holds no glass and watches from beside the wall of books, arms crossed over her chest, hiding an irritated roll of her eyes.
 Jake, who generally prefers beers and ales to hard liquors, takes a hesitant sip, twists his face at the taste.
 Mathos sips inquisitively, relishes the flavor of the rich and costly whiskey, savoring it in his mouth before swallowing and sucking a breath from the subsequent burn.
 Hamfrd drains most of his second drink in one go, then pauses, embarrassed, and peers over the top of his glass to see how much the others are drinking; he watches Scarlet toss back her entire second glass in one go, and the big man, grinning through the residual burn of the whiskey, promptly follows suit.

-Madeline Le Campe, once more holding the drink she entered the room with, takes such a delicate sip, Jake wonders whether it does more than wet her lips.
+Madeline Le Campe, once more holding the glass of golden liquid she entered the room with, takes such a delicate sip, Jake wonders whether it does more than wet her lips.

 * * *